-- Agreement, the Owner agrees to construct the Project in accordance with the City Municipal Code, the Development Agreement, the Guidelines, and all other applicable state and local building codes, development standards, ordinances and zoning codes.
-No portion of any residential building may be approved for occupancy unless the percentage of Low Income Units approved for occupancy in that portion of the building is equivalent to, or greater than, the percentage of Low Income Units in the entire building will be Low Income Units, then at least 11 percent of the units approved for occupancy must be Low Income Units). - 102.
-City and Other Governmental Permits.
+101. Construction of the Property.
+To the extent provided in the Development Agreement, the Owner agrees to construct the Project in accordance with the City Municipal Code, the Development Agreement, the Guidelines, and all other applicable state and local building codes, development standards, ordinances and zoning codes.
+No portion of any residential building may be approved for occupancy unless the percentage of Low Income Units approved for occupancy in that portion of the building (e.g., if 11 percent of the units in the entire building will be Low Income Units, then at least 11 percent of the units approved for occupancy must be Low Income Units).

+102. City and Other Governmental Permits.
 Before commencement of the Project, the Owner shall secure or cause its contractor to secure any and all permits which may be required by the City or any other governmental agency affected by such construction, including without limitation building permits.
-Except as otherwise provided in the Development Agreement, the Owner shall pay all necessary fees and timely submit to the City final drawings with final corrections to obtain such permits; the staff of the City will, without incurring liability or expense therefor, process applications in the ordinary course of business for the issuance of building permits and certificates of occupancy for construction that meets the requirements of the City Code, and all other applicable laws and regulations. - 103.
-Compliance with Laws.
+Except as otherwise provided in the Development Agreement, the Owner shall pay all necessary fees and timely submit to the City final drawings with final corrections to obtain such permits; the staff of the City will, without incurring liability or expense therefor, process applications in the ordinary course of business for the issuance of building permits and certificates of occupancy for construction that meets the requirements of the City Code, and all other applicable laws and regulations.

+103. Compliance with Laws.
 The Owner shall carry out the acquisition, design, construction and operation of the Project in conformity with all applicable laws, including all applicable state labor standards, City zoning and development standards, building, plumbing, mechanical and electrical codes, and all other provisions of the City Municipal Code, to the extent that these laws, codes, and standards are consistent with the provisions of the Development Agreement.
 The Owner shall also ensure that the Project is constructed and operated in compliance with all applicable disabled and handicapped access requirements, including without limitation the Americans With Disabilities Act, 42 U.S.C.
 Section 12101, et seq., Government Code Section 4450, et seq., Government Code Section 11135, et seq., and the Unruh Civil Rights Act, Civil Code Section 51, et seq.